-This is the common denominator which connects us all, no matter what niche you have chosen, or what your target audience is.
+This is the common denominator that connects us all, no matter what niche you have chosen, or what your target audience is.
 We are all striving for success.
-Knowing this, while there are many strategies which make us different, the one which connects us all in business is the power of building relationships.
+Knowing this, while there are many strategies that make us different, the one which connects us all in business is the power of building relationships.

 A great relationship built on behalf of your company could mean sparking the interest of a brand ambassador, a bridge to a new group of clients, or a killer recommendation.
 The potential of building relationships is to the moon and back, and I would wager you already know this.

 But what you might not know is there are “right” relationships you could be building your brand.
 Do you understand the differences?
-Relationship marketing is a time old tradition which has been profited on by many smart entrepreneurs.
+Relationship marketing is a time-old tradition that has been profited on by many smart entrepreneurs.
 The ones who succeeded understood how to determine which relationships were the right relationships to pursue.

-For this article, I sat down with Moshik Raccah, Founder, and CEO of Silo, a networking and relationship building platform which allows you to share your expertise with new friends and establish a great first impression for your business.
+For this article, I sat down with Moshik Raccah, Founder, and CEO of Silo, a networking and relationship-building platform that allows you to share your expertise with new friends and establish a great first impression for your business.

 Here are the 3 ways he explained you can in which you can create the right environment to build a powerful relationship for your business:

 1. Communicate Frequently